Cluster operating system rolling upgrade

 If you have backed-up the cluster database with a System State backup before running

-Update-ClusterFunctionalLevel, you should be able to perform an Authoritative restore on a Windows Server 2012 R2 cluster node and restore the original cluster database and configuration.
+Update-ClusterFunctionalLevel, you should be able to perform an Authoritative restore on a node running the previous version of Windows Server and restore the original cluster database and configuration.